27 September 2018

-There are a lot of things that go in to making an awesome website.
-Great design, seamless usability and clean code – to name a few.
+There are a lot of things that go in to creating an awesome website.
+Great design, seamless usability and clean code - to name a few.
 And your content is right up there with them.
 Your content is not only responsible for communicating the right message (at the right time) to users, but it plays a large part in their journey through your site, their impression of your brand and ultimately, whether they will convert in to a customer.
 Quite simply, content is king.

 Start by asking yourself the following question:

 "What's the aim of my website?"

 This will have a large impact on the direction of your content, and is something you should decide right at the start of the project.
 Once you've decided the main aim of the website, a planning phase should follow to determine what pages are needed.
 This naturally will give you an idea of the content areas you need to be considering.